FirebrandLLC/User-Interaction-JS-Tracking/README.md

  ![Tag HTML](screenshots/tag-html.png "Tag HTML")

-5. Set the trigger to "All Pages."
+5. Set the trigger to "All Pages"

  ![Tag Trigger](screenshots/tag-trigger.png "Tag Trigger")

-6. Then save and publish your tag
+6. Then save and publish your tag.
+Of course, you should preview your changes and make sure there are no errors first.

 ### Use the events in your reports
-Your sessions will now include new events:
+Your Google Analytics sessions will now include new events:
 <dl>
 <dt>Category:</dt>
 <dd>Firebrand User Events</dd>
 <dt>Action:</dt>
 <dd>
   + MouseMove
   + Touch
   + Scroll